 - Minas Gerais

-- Rio Grande do Norte
+- Rio Grande do Sul

-- Sao Paulo
+- São Paulo

-To minimize your risk, you should always take protective measures to avoid insect bites:
+Always take protective measures to avoid insect bites:

-- Wear long sleeves and long pants to cover exposed skin;
+- Wear long sleeves and long pants to cover exposed skin.

 - Use insect repellant on exposed skin.

-What to do if you become ill:
+What to do if you become ill

-If you develop symptoms of yellow fever such as fever, chills, headache, muscle pain (mostly back pain), jaundice (yellowing of the skin and eyes), loss of appetite, nausea and vomiting:
+If you develop symptoms of yellow fever such as fever, chills, headache, muscle pain (mostly back pain), jaundice (yellowing of the skin and eyes), loss of appetite, nausea, and vomiting:

-- see your health care provider; and
+- See your health care professional.

-- tell them where you have been travelling or living.
+- Tell them where you have been travelling or living.